From December 2, three-quarters of people living in the North of England and the Midlands will be facing the toughest restrictions.

 However, other data sources do confirm a gap between the regions.

-For example, in recent weeks the proportion of tests that prove positive has been increasing across the country, but is highest in northern regions.
+For example, the proportion of tests that prove positive increased across the country in October, and was highest in northern regions before coming down in recent weeks.

-In the North West and North East, 11% of tests done on the public are coming back positive (double the figure of a month ago), while in London this number is 5.7% and in the South East and South West of England, it remains below 3%.
+In North East England, about 10% of tests done on the public are coming back positive (double the figure of a month ago), while in the South East and South West, it is under 7%.
+In London, though, it is around 10%.

-And the Office for National Statistics infection survey, which is used to get an estimate of coronavirus in the broader population who might not get a test, shows that samples taken in the North West and Yorkshire are coming back positive at about twice the rate of the South.
+And the Office for National Statistics infection survey, which is used to get an estimate of coronavirus in the wider population who might not get a test, shows that samples taken in the North West, North East and Yorkshire are coming back positive at about twice the rate of the South.

 The samples also show that London has high rates which are comparable with the north, something not picked up in the same way by the testing system's case rate.

-Hospitalisation rates of people with coronavirus for the week ending 4 October continue to remain significantly below the initial spike, but again demonstrate a marked regional difference:
+Hospitalisation rates of people with coronavirus for the week ending 22 November again show a regional variation:

 Why is the North being affected more?